digitaltrails/vdu_controls/src/vdu_controls/resources/docs/help.md

 With this annotation, when ever *Picture Mode* is altered, vdu_controls will reload all configuration files and refresh all control values from the VDUs.

-### DBUS ddcutil-service

-When available, ``vdu_controls`` defaults to interacting with VDUs via the DBUS ``ddcutil-service`` service rather than the ``ddcutil`` command.
-With some older monitors, the ``ddcutil`` command can take a couple of seconds to handshake a connection each time it is run.
-The service caches connections and should be both faster and more reliable than the command.
-Whether to use the service can be controlled by the ``DBUS client`` checkbox in the *Settings-Dialog*.

-``vdu_controls`` can use the service to monitor for DPMS events and VDU connectivity events, including power-cycling VDUs or hot-plugging cable connections.
-The reliability and timeliness of event detection can vary depending on the hardware involved (GPU model, GPU driver, VDU model, and type of connector-cable).
-In some cases, the service polling for DPMS or connection status may wake some VDU models.
-Both ``ddcutil-service`` or ``libddcutil`` offer options for finer control over which events are detected and how.
-Whether to enable events in ``vdu_controls`` is controlled by the ``DBUS events`` checkbox in the *Settings-Dialog*.

-### Laptop-Panel brightness control

-Starting with version 2.6, laptop panels are supported for brightness-only control.
-When laptop support is enabled, the widely available command line utility ``brightnessctl`` is used to emulate DDC control of brightness (https://github.com/Hummer12007/brightnessctl).
-Additionally, ``vdu_controls`` will react to laptop brightness-function-keys or inactivity-dimming by using the ``python3-pyudev`` library to monitor udev for  *brightness* events.

 ### DDC emulation for special cases

 The `ddcutil-emulator` option is provided for handling special cases.
 When set, it will be run in addition to the normal DDC sources.
 It can be used to add